A Winning School Year

 For parents, having a school experience that works for our kids is the equivalent of “winning.”
 That’s especially true for parents of children with disabilities – we are aware of their vulnerability, and we often feel pressure to help them grow as quickly as possible.

-There’s been lots of great advice in the last week about preparing our children (and our schools) for a successful school year.
-Ideas like coming in early to meet the teacher and see the space, writing social stories about what to expect, making sure the teacher knows about our children’s strengths as well as support needs, knowing our rights regarding inclusive education…all prepare our children for the most successful year possible.However, Mr. Lombardi said something else too.Individual commitment to a group effort – that is what makes a team work, a company work, a society work, a civilization work.
+There’s been lots of great advice about preparing our children (and our schools) for a successful school year.
+Ideas like coming in early to meet the teacher and see the space, writing social stories about what to expect, making sure the teacher knows about our children’s strengths as well as support needs, knowing our rights regarding inclusive education…all prepare our children for the most successful year possible.However, there is something else to consider.

 We’re part of a team, particularly if we have a child who needs extra support.
 We have to work closely with educational staff to make the most of what school has to offer.